-Similar This school is in Similar Schools Group 23.
-All schools in this group are middle level schools in large cities other Schools than New York City.
+This school is in Similar Schools Group 32.
+All schools in this group are middle level schools in school districts with average student needs in relation to district resource capacity.
 The schools in this group are in the middle range of student needs for middle level schools in these districts.
-Group